1teaspoonmocha extractor ½ teaspoon Raspberry Extract

 Fold the bottom end up to "seal" the filling in and allow the braid to rest for 15-20 minutes as you preheat your oven.
 Repeat with the second half of the dough and the rest of the filling.

-Prepare the pastry coating by stirring together 1 tablespoon of melted margarine and 1 tablespoon soy milk.
-Brush the top of both pastries with the pastry coating.
+Prepare the vegan egg wash by stirring together 1 tablespoon of melted vegan butter and 1 tablespoon vegan creamer.
+(You can use plant-based milk, but I find creamer is richer and helps the pastry brown better).
+Brush the top of both pastries with the vegan egg wash.

-Place the braids in the oven and bake for approximately 15 minutes or until that pastry coating has turned golden brown.
+Place the danishes in the oven and bake for approximately 15 minutes or until that pastry coating has turned golden brown.

 When done, remove them from the oven and cool for several minutes.

-While the danish braids are cooling, prepare the Mocha Glaze by stirring together the powdered sugar, mocha extract and the soy milk.
+While the danish braids are cooling, prepare the Mocha Glaze by stirring together the powdered sugar, mocha extract and the creamer.
 Stir until combined.

 Allow to cool for at least 10 minutes.
 Drizzle the top of both danishes with the glaze, reserving some for individual slices too.
 Serve slices slightly warm.